 Social innovation focuses attention on the ideas and solutions that create social value - as well as the processes through which people generate and capture them.
 This year's theme is Community Wealth Building: co-operatives, collective entrepreneurship, worker owned businesses and trusts.
 Community wealth building is a bottom-up approach to economic development based on greater democratic ownership, participation, and control that we can begin to develop and scale.
 The goal is to create a democratic economy and displace the extractive economy.
 We will review the latest literature and policy documents then meet with practitioners and communities driving this work forward across our St. Louis region.
 We will learn and apply innovation methods like design thinking, google sprints and asset mapping.
 Graduate students from across campus (MSW, MPH, MBA, MSP, and more) will work together as teams to develop a pitch or policy brief applying community wealth building and shared prosperity approaches to the Greater St. Louis area.
+Credit 3 units.

-S50 SWSA 5064 Gender, Physical Activity and Urban Development in Berlin, Germany
+S50 SWSA 5064 Gender, Physical Activity & Urban Development in Berlin, Germany

 Berlin, the site of the first gender and sexualities studies institute and current center of debates about migration and the development of active healthy cities will be the setting of our seminar.
 We will explore of strategies for social work and public health workers to respond to changing understandings of gender and embodiment and their relation to moving through and in Berlin.
 We will prepare in St Louis for a series of visits in Berlin with professionals developing and delivering programs for transgendered youth and adults, sex workers, sexual health clinics, sports clubs working in the inner city, services to mothers and children, services for refugee and migrant women and programs for a variety of queer youth.
 We will meet with policy makers in this space to explore how German law makers and lobbyists approach some of the structural challenges and the funding mechanisms.
 In addition to larger agencies we will meet with startups and activist groups in this space.
 We will stay in a social innovation hostel - Regenbogenfabrik - a formerly squatted community kindergarden, cinema, woodworking space and communal bicycle repair shop in the center of Kreuzberg.
-We will work together with staff from Camp Group charitable LLC who have created and lead projects like respect.org, boxgirls.org, girlsinthelead.org and camp-group.org.
-Credit 3 units.
+We will work together with staff from Camp Group charitable LLC who have created and lead projects like respect.org, boxgirls.org, girlsinthelead.org and campgroup.org.

-S50 SWSA 5069 Developing Programs In Health and Social Service Settings
+S50 SWSA 5069 Developing Programs in Health and Social Service Settings

 Permission of instructor is required.
-This course will focus on the knowledge, skills, and tools necessary to develop client-need driven programs within a broad array of health and social service agency settings.
-It also includes applied learning experiences.
-Prerequisites: S15 5015 and S15 5038.
+This course will focus on the knowledge, skills and tools necessary to develop client-need driven programs within a broad array of health and social service agency settings.
+Includes applied learning experiences.
+Prerequisites: S15 5015 and S15-5038.
 Corequisite: Concentration Practicum.
-Corequisite with S50

-5050 is not recommended due to extensive applied learning assignments in each course.
-Approval for concurrent enrollment must be sought from instructors of both courses prior to enrollment.
+Concurrent enrollment in S50 5050 Evaluation of Programs & Services or S50 5077 Human Services: Design & Evaluation for Impact is not recommended due to extensive applied learning assignments in each course.
+Approval for concurrent enrollment must be sought from the instructors of both courses prior to enrollment.